Canadian provinces allow locked-down households to pair up — threatening hurt feelings all around

-Martin, a retired teacher in Clarenville, Newfoundland, bubbled over.
-She thought immediately of her daughter, Michelle, and 4-year-old granddaughter, Penelope.
-She hadn’t been able to hug the little girl since mid-March.
+Martin, a retired teacher in Clarenville, Newfoundland, thought immediately of her daughter, Michelle, and 4-year-old granddaughter, Penelope.
+She had not been able to hug the little girl since mid-March.

-But as she cruised along, a new thought burst her bubble.
+But as she cruised along, a new thought stopped her.

-“On no,” Martin realized.
+“Oh no,” Martin realized.
 “I have a son as well.
 I can’t pick.”

-While jurisdictions around the world begin to relax their coronavirus restrictions, a handful are pioneering a novel — and potentially fraught — approach: The double bubble.
+While jurisdictions around the world begin to relax their coronavirus restrictions, a handful are pioneering a novel — and potentially fraught — approach: the double bubble.

-There are rules — and they’re not for the commitment phobic.
+There are rules — and they are not for the commitment-phobic.
 Each household may join with only one other household.
 Both sides must agree — for better, for worse — to a mutually exclusive relationship.
 The decision applies to all members of both households.
 And it’s final.

-Which is creating no shortage of thorny dilemmas and potential for hurt feelings.
+Which is creating no shortage of thorny predicaments and potential for hurt feelings.
 How do you pick between your kids, or your in-laws?
 What if your dimwitted brother won’t stop calling to bubble up?
 What if your preferred household is taken?

 What if it says it’s not ready for a relationship right now, but wants you to know you’ll make another household really happy one day?

 The arrangement isn’t unique to Newfoundland and Labrador.
 New Brunswick has also introduced it.
-So has the English Channel island of Guernsey.
+So has New Zealand.
+And the English Channel island of Guernsey.

 The potential for uncomfortable conversation and inter-household tension knows no borders.